Dr Victoria Wass

 - Disability at work based on analyses of work place Employment Relations Survey 2011

-- Organisation of work for Police Inspectors
+- Working time and wellbeing for Police Inspectors

 Victoria has led the following projects